 FRESH EMBRYO TRANSFER / CYCLE

 Embryos that have been produced using eggs retrieved after a controlled ovarian hyperstimulation, can be replaced into a woman’s womb at the same cycle, however, the side effects of the fertility drugs and elevated hormones may deter a pregnancy from happening.
 It is evident that pregnancy rates with FRESH embryo transfer in IVF cycles are less than ideal.
 It was demonstrated in Europe that the average clinical pregnancy rates was at 32% (Ferrareti et al., 2012).
 At KL Fertility Centre, we still perform FRESH embryo transfer and the success rates can be seen on our chart.
-This chart shows the clinical pregnancy rate per embryo transfer and includes both IVF and ICSI cycles as well cycles using donor sperm (treatments done in year 2015).
+This chart shows the clinical pregnancy rate per embryo transfer and includes both IVF and ICSI cycles as well as cycles using donor sperm (treatments done in year 2015).

 FROZEN EMBRYO TRANSFER / CYCLE